 So THAT is what I'll be teaching you:

 which then gives them a REASON to LISTEN to you.

 If you love them unconditionally, they can HEAR you —what you’re really saying—because they’re not distracted by their fear, not blinded and deafened by the “I don’t love you” message.
 Then it becomes possible for you to teach them anything—like how to be loving and responsible themselves.

 And if they have that powerful trifecta—they feel loved, and they are loving and responsible—they are guaranteed to be happy, which is the ultimate goal for any parent, or, frankly, any person.

-Your children can learn that being happy—which includes being loving and responsible—feels way better than feeling anxious.
-And they will consistently choose happiness.
+Your children can learn that being genuinely happy—which includes being loving and responsible—feels way better than feeling anxious.
+And they will consistently choose to be happy.